trambakbanerjee/cezij/README.md

 ===========
 At a minimum your system must have access to 32GB RAM and at least 8 CPU cores for parallel computing.
 Additionally, the following software components are required:

-1)	MATLAB 2016b or higher with the following toolboxes (and their dependencies)
+1. MATLAB 2016b or higher with the following toolboxes (and their dependencies):

-    a)	Statistics toolbox
+    a.
+Statistics toolbox

-    b)	Optimization toolbox
+    b.
+Optimization toolbox

-    c)	Parallel Computing toolbox
+    c.
+Parallel Computing toolbox

-    d)	Data Acquisition toolbox
+    d.
+Data Acquisition toolbox

-2)	CVX for MATLAB (version 2.1 or higher)
+2. CVX for MATLAB (version 2.1 or higher)

 Documentation
 ==========